 My approach to therapy draws from 8 years of experience working in mental health programs with individuals, couples, and groups.
 I’ve practiced Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Interpersonal Psychotherapy, Motivational Interviewing, Mindfulness, Coaching, and Relaxation and Breathing techniques.

 For clients who prefer it, I also offer “walk-and-talk” sessions, incorporating movement and fresh air into the therapeutic practice.
+To best suit the needs of every client, I create a personalized blend of these models.
+I ground my therapeutic approach in current scientific research and evidenced-based practices so I can offer the most effective outcomes.
 I understand the value of seeing the individual through their own lens.
 Every person’s perspective, history, environment, and social supports play a vital role in designing a therapeutic approach catered specifically for them.
 I enjoy helping clients examine these elements to draw from their past successes to find a way through their current struggles.
 In this process, many uncover unrecognized strengths and learn to harness them more consciously in daily life.